 Visit local market and cook in the restaurant

-Cancellation Policy: Any cancellation noticed on the same date of service, 50% of total class fee will be charged
+Any cancellation made on the same date of service or no-show, 100% of total class fee will be charged.